Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Main results

-Our shrinkage theorem has somewhat worse parameters compared to the theorem of~\cite{H98}: specifically, the factor of $d^2$ does not appear in~\cite{H98}.
-The reason is that the proof of~\cite{H98} uses a fairly-complicated case-analysis in order to avoid losing that factor, and we chose to skip this analysis in order to obtain a simpler proof.
-We did not check if the factor of~$d^2$ in our result can be avoided by using a similar case-analysis.
-By applying formula balancing (\Cref{size-depth-tradeoff}) to our shrinkage theorem, we can obtain the following result, which is independent of the depth of the formula. \begin{corollary} Let $f\colon\B^{n}\to\B$ be a function with formula complexity~$s$, and let $\p$ be a $q$-fixing projection.
+Our \expref{Theorem}{thm:shrinkage-fixing} has somewhat worse parameters compared to~\expref{Theorem}{thm:shrinkage-hastad}: specifically, the factor of $d^{2}$ does not appear in \expref{Theorem}{thm:shrinkage-hastad}.
+The reason is that the proof of~\cite{H98} uses a fairly complicated case analysis in order to avoid losing that factor, and we chose to skip this analysis in order to obtain a simpler proof.
+We did not check if the factor of~$d^{2}$ in our result can be avoided by using a similar case analysis.
+By applying formula balancing (\expref{Theorem}{thm:size-depth-tradeoff}) to our shrinkage theorem, we can obtain the following result, which is independent of the depth of the formula. \begin{corollary} Let $f\colon\B^{n}\to\B$ be a function with formula complexity~$s$, and let $\p$ be a $q$-fixing projection.
 Then